 The requirements do vary slightly from province to province, however generally speaking the China visa application process works as follows:

 Once you have been offered and have accepted a job teaching English with a school in China you will be asked to provide their HR Department with a colour scanned copy of your passport, degree certificate, TEFL/ TESOL certificate, résumé/CV, criminal record check, recent photo, and a reference letter from a previous employer.
+On occasion, a medical check will also be required.

 Ensure that you inform your future employer of where you will be submitting your work visa application – for example, the Visa for China Centre in London, UK.